Mapping the disaggregated economy in real-time: Using granular payment network data to complement national accounts: Comparison to national accounts

-To compare the Payments with the official IOTs, we aggregated monthly transactions into annual aggregates and harmonised the classification between the data sources.
-To construct the Payment-based IOTs, we used data at the 3-digit level with 265 distinct industries for most sectors, and used 5-digit data with 612 different sectors whenever CPA codes were too granular for a 3-digit level matching.
+To compare the payments with the official IOTs, we aggregated monthly transactions into annual aggregates and harmonised the classification between the data sources.
+To construct the payment-based IOTs, we used data at the 3-digit level with 265 distinct industries for most sectors and 5-digit data with 612 different sectors whenever CPA codes were too granular for a 3-digit level matching.
 We applied this mixed procedure to maximise the coverage, as the statistical disclosure control (SDC) is more restrictive at the 5-digit level.\footnote{Appendix \ref{app:concordance} shows the mapping from SIC to CPA codes for each industry.
 The raw number of industry codes in the data is 705, but some of them were ``whitened'' due to the SDC.}

-We obtain a panel of annual proxy-IOTs covering the years 2016-2023.\footnote{The year 2015 is dropped due to incomplete coverage.} While our inter-industrial Payment data includes all Bacs payments received (limited by our data coverage), the ONS intermediate demand tables only cover payments received for an industry's primary product (see also Sec. \ref{sec:conceptual}).
-The official IOTs are compiled by the ONS in a step-wise procedure, whereby SUTs are the starting point.
+We obtain a panel of annual proxy-IOTs covering the years 2016-2023.\footnote{The year 2015 is dropped due to incomplete coverage.} While our inter-industrial payment data include all Bacs payments received (limited by our data coverage), the ONS intermediate demand tables only cover payments received for an industry's primary product (see also Sec. \ref{sec:conceptual}).
+The official IOTs are compiled by the ONS in a stepwise procedure, whereby SUTs are the starting point.
 The SUTs show the flows of products and services in the economy across industries, products, and institutional sectors and with the rest of the world.
 The ONS assembles SUTs from a sample of almost 300 different data sources, consisting of business, and consumer surveys conducted annually by the ONS and other public and private datasets.\footnote{The list of data sources used for the SUTs is available here: \url{https://www.ons.gov.uk/economy/nationalaccounts/supplyandusetables/datasets/supplyandusetablesdatasourcescatalogue} [accessed on 2024/01/04].
 See also \citet{ons2023blue}.} The data assembling follows international standards of balancing and applying national accounting identities \citep{esa2010european}.

-The intermediate demand within the SUT framework shows what nationally supplied products and services plus imports are used as an input into the production process of each industry, valued at current prices \citep[][ch.
-9]{esa2010european}, excluding those part of gross fixed capital formation.
+The intermediate demand within the SUT framework shows nationally supplied products and services plus imports used as production input for each industry, valued at current prices \citep[][ch.
+9]{esa2010european}, excluding those contributing to gross fixed capital formation.